bids-standard/bids-specification/src/03-modality-agnostic-files.md

    }
 ) }}

-Each object in the `GeneratedBy` list includes the following REQUIRED, RECOMMENDED and OPTIONAL keys:
+Each object in the `GeneratedBy` array includes the following REQUIRED, RECOMMENDED and OPTIONAL keys:

 | **Key name** | **Requirement level** | **Data type** | **Description**                                                                                                                                                                                        |